wienkers/marEx/docs/api.rst

 API Reference
 =============

-This page provides a comprehensive reference for all public functions, classes, and modules in marEx.
+This page provides a comprehensive reference for all public functions, classes, and modules in ``marEx``.

 Main Package
 ============